sebcampos/learning-rust-with-bbs/README.md

 # Learning Rust with a BBS system
 Working on a bbs in rust to learn rust

+## TODOS
+- remove user_id logic from views, use the value from UserInterface instance instead
+- define get_navigate_to in the trait view instead of each view

 ## Notes
 - rules of ownership have different implications depending on whether our data is stored on the stack or the heap.